 I prefer to work from home in Kirkliston (see photos of my work-space, above).
-I also have arrangements for access to counselling rooms in Edinburgh (near the university), Livingston (Deans) and Dunfermline (also photo above).
+I also have arrangements for access to counselling rooms in Edinburgh (near the university), Livingston and Dunfermline (also photo above).
 The Dunfermline practice is based at Hospital Hill and not the area shown here by Google Maps.

 Much of my work has been with clients who have been deeply affected by childhood trauma (eg, sexual abuse).
 I am keen to continue working with people affected by trauma and would also like to work with other members of the family where one or more members have been affected by trauma (eg, parent, sibling).

 Maps & Directions

 |Face to face counselling:||Yes|